Collapsar Disk Outflows III: Detectable Neutrino and Gravitational Wave Signatures: Methods

 The original models from Paper~I produced spatial output at time intervals of $10$\,ms (sampling frequency $f_{\rm s}=100$\,Hz).
 This interval was chosen to limit the total amount of data produced, considering that the entire post-BH evolution lasts for $\Delta T_{\rm sim }= 100-400$\,s.
 Since we compute the GW signal in post-processing, and in order to obtain a better temporal sampling during the NDAF phase, we re-run all models from Paper~I with spatial output at $1$\,ms intervals ($f_{\rm s}=1$\,kHz), over a time period of $10$\,s that covers shocked disk formation, the NDAF phase, and the onset of runaway expansion.
 Given the stochastic character of the system, the evolution was not identical to the original models, but quantitatively the same for time-integrated quantities.
 We focus the discussion on detectability using the models with finer time sampling, and for clarity append {\tt -dt} to their names.
 Neutrino information is output at every time step for all models ($\Delta t\sim 10^{-7}$\,s).

 Table~\ref{tab:models} lists all models studied in this paper, showing the simulations with high temporal sampling frequency ({\tt -dt}) as well as the original models from Paper I. The presupernova progenitors employed are models 16TI and 35OC from \cite{woosley_2006b}.
 Paper~I presents evolution of these progenitors using the nuclear EOS SFHo \cite{steiner_2013} in {\tt GR1D} (our baseline model {\tt 16TI-SFHo}, and {\tt 35OC-SFHo}, respectively), as well as a model that uses the DD2 EOS \cite{hempel_2012} with the 16TI progenitor (model {\tt 16TI-DD2}).
 Also, the strength of the viscosity parameter is varied around the baseline model ({\tt 16TI-SFHo-{lo$\alpha$}} and {\tt 16TI-SFHo-{hi$\alpha$}}; we have renamed these two models relative to Paper I for clarity).
+The neutrino quantities, GW strains, and shock time series information are available at \cite{zenodo_repo}.